antoni-wojcik/Clouds-OpenCL-GL/README.md

 # TODO

+* Depth testing with other objects

+# DONE

 * ✓✓✓ Change the sampling number from a constant to a variable depending on the angle from a normal to the camera's plane to the direction of the ray.
-* ✓ (a bit) Improve sampling of density at each point.
+* ✓✓✓ Improve sampling of density at each point.
-* Improve light effects.
+* ✓✓✓ Improve light effects.

 INCREASE PERFORMANCE: